among/fusus/fusus/docs/about/install.md

 # Install the software

 You are going to install the Python package `fusus` that is contained in the repo.
+We install fusus *fusus* with `pip3` from the clone, not from the global, online PyPI repository.

 During install, all the packages that `fusus` is dependent on, will be installed into your current Python3 installation.